urbyone/linuxlab/infra/part3/Part3.md

 >total 0

+### 3.8.3 Copy Blob file from the Storage Account to the VM Data Disk
 Now login to **AZCOPY** (deployed via Ansible earlier) using the **VM's managed identity** preconfigured by Terraform, and copy the blob from the container to the /datadrive disk.

 >**adminuser@VM3~$  sudo /opt/azcopy/azcopy login --identity**